The Cerulean Society

 Free use of the Johns Hopkins University Shuttle Service.
 The Johns Hopkins shuttle bus services the Homewood, Eastern, Mt.
 Washington, Downtown and East Baltimore campuses.
 Please have your Cerulean Society member card available to show the driver when boarding the bus.
 Learn more about the shuttle service.

 Discounts on subscriptions to the Johns Hopkins News-letter.
 Receive a 20% discount on all year-long subscriptions to the News-letter.
 Published weekly during the academic school year, the News-letter is one of the nation's oldest continuously published, student-run college newspapers.
 Since 1896, The News-letter has been bringing student news, event information, athletics stats, and academic updates to the Homewood undergrads.
-Now the News-letter can do the same for you with 26 issues shipped to your address for only $80, a 20% discount on normal subscription rates.
+Now the News-letter can do the same for you with 26 issues shipped to your address.

 To subscribe, send an email to email@example.com and use code CERU.